Chapter 39: Shadows and Secrets

 It was Laurent.

+Laurent stepped forward, his voice grave.
 "It wasn't just treason."
-His voice was quiet but firm.
+His eyes gleamed with a knowing darkness.
 "Your father was framed."

-Laurent took a step closer, his eyes dark with something unreadable.
+Laurent's gaze flickered to Adrian, and something unspoken passed between them—something layered with old battles and unforgotten sins.
 "And the man who had the most to gain from it… is standing beside you."

 She turned sharply to Adrian—but he was already looking at Laurent, his expression like carved stone.